How to Do an Electrical Bid Right Complete Electrical Estimating Guide

 - How to Calculate Labor Costs Accurately and Fairly

 Get prepared so you can submit the best quality electrical estimate.
 Early preparation means you won’t waste your time on projects that you aren’t qualified to take on.
 Before bidding any job, make sure you carefully review the document specifications to ensure that you are qualified to bid on the job.
 For example, you’ll want to check that your bonding capacity and insurance meets the requirements.

-Project specifications will generally include material requirements, and this is the time to note whether you will need to hire any subcontractors for specialty work like alarm systems.
+Project specifications generally include material requirements.
+You can read our complete guide for how to estimate electrical materials like a pro.
+A review of the project specifications will also help you decide whether you will need to hire any subcontractors for specialty work like alarm systems.
 With a thorough understanding of the project you can get to work on the bid.

 Depending on the type of work you typically bid on, there are several different electrical estimating methods to choose from.
 The most common electrical estimating methods are square foot pricing and unit pricing.

 Put simply, square foot pricing or bidding jobs by the square foot is when you determine the square footage of the project and multiply that figure by a certain cost factor to produce your bid.

 While square foot pricing is the simplest method to create a bid, this electrical estimating methodology has some drawbacks.